Rental Agency

 It’s a fun little game to curate your 3 movie options.

-You naturally stop browsing streaming platforms for what to watch as much (which is an unbearable way to decide what to watch anyhow).
+Here’s the important bit: you naturally stop browsing streaming platforms for what to watch as much.

 Methodology